CodingEZ/Automated-Garden/README.md

     d. pillow - ```import PIL``` <br /><br />

 6. If step 5 fails for any particular library, place the library contents of that library in the site-packages directory of your Python distribution and attempt to import again.
+If you are installing OpenCV on a Mac and you succeeded in pip installing but fail to import cv2, try the directions here: https://www.learnopencv.com/install-opencv3-on-macos/.
 If all fails, contact us.

 Once the libraries are installed, attempt to run some of the test files in the 'Test' folder of